RTXteam/RTX/README.md

 implement) than RTX.
 4. RTX could produce results in the Reasoners Standard API format.
 However, its more extensive reasoning capabilities could not be queried in this API format without specialized knowledge of the RTX system.
-In contrast.
-ARAX can now perform its complex reasoning capabilities upon receiving any input Reasoners Standard API, while still producing such a standardized output format.
+In contrast, ARAX can now perform its complex reasoning capabilities upon receiving any input Reasoners Standard API, while still producing such a standardized output format.
 As such, ARAX and its reasoning capabilities will be accessible to any automated reasoning agent, automated reasoning system, or